I have been in the rental business for over 20 years now.

 Rent has been rising in every market across the U.S. since 2012.
 This might seem like a continuous trend that should be in the lease agreement.
 However, raising the rent may also come with some unintended consequences that undermine the gains.
 TenantCloud’s survey of tenants shows that the number one reason for moving to a new rental is because the landlord raised the rent.

 Tenant turnover is a cost.

 The average turnover costs by TenantCloud landlords’ was $1,800 (which is actually higher than my own personal portfolio average of $1,635).
 This isn’t a surprise to most, but in comparing my data to TenantCloud, I found another interesting similarity.
 Maintenance requests drop by 30% in the second year of renting and by over 50% in the third year for tenants who stay in their rental year-over-year.

 Though we landlords would like to think our rentals are like wine and get better over time, the more realistic interpretation is that tenants tend to complain less, the longer they stay.
 This could imply that moving a tenant out has carried a bigger cost than just turnover costs.

 With TenantCloud users in every city and town in the U.S. – it gives us a wide perspective on the topic of maintenance request costs, which totaled nearly $2,800 per year, per unit, on average.

 When we look at leases that included a rent increase, the increase was about $75 total from 2015 – 2017.
-This was a total of 6.2%, with the average 3-bedroom single family home renting for $1,300 in November of 2017.
+This was a total of 6.2%, with the average 3-bedroom single-family home renting for $1,300 in November of 2017.
 Costs didn’t drop by 50%, but they did drop by over $600 per year on average.
 The average turnover was 14 months for landlords who increased rent.

 In other words, in order to gain $2,700 more in rent, the average landlord went through $3,600 in turnover expenses.
 Then saw $600 more in maintenance request expenses per year than landlords who didn’t raise the rent.